lukemerrett/JS-Bullet-List/readme.txt

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    Please see http://www.gnu.org/licenses/ for more details
+    Please see the license.txt file or http://www.gnu.org/licenses/ for further details

 Introduction
 ============